sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 Because Improving Healthcare Science is a novel approach to testing and improving clinical care, the possible negative side effects must be considered and avoided.
 The following are common objections concerning AI.

 ## 6.1 It'll never work
-**OBJECTION:** Given the significant hype surrounding artificial intelligence, There is so much AI hype, claims that AI will meaningfully advance scientific discovery are met with considerable skepticism.
+**OBJECTION:** Given the significant hype surrounding artificial intelligence, claims that AI will meaningfully advance scientific discovery are met with considerable skepticism.
 **RESPONSE:** The group that developed co-scientist is the same group that developed [AlphaFold](https://en.wikipedia.org/wiki/AlphaFold), which had such a positive impact on science that the 2024 Nobel Prize in Chemistry was awarded to Demis Hassabis and John Jumper of Google DeepMind.
 While that is no guarantee that co-scientist will also have a positive impact on science, the stellar reputation of the group that developed co-scientist is not AI hype.

 ## 6.2 It'll take work from people